 Wessex AiT Subcommittee Summaries for AiTs

-Below is a list of the summaries produced after every Wessex AiT Subcommittee meeting:
+Below are the summaries produced after Wessex AiT Subcommittee meetings:

 The training programme is designed to support you in achieving the requirements of the GP Curriculum through supervised hospital and GP posts with formal education sessions.
 Click the link for information about the MWGPE teaching programme ST1/2 Teaching